Key Witnesses in the AARO Narrative

 We know AARO is limited because officials have said so under oath.
 In 2023, former intelligence officer David Grusch testified to Congress that UAP retrieval programs exist and operate entirely outside AARO's oversight — shielded inside Special Access Programs the office has never been granted entry to.
 In 2024, a federal whistleblower with direct exposure to legacy crash retrieval programs met with AARO but deliberately withheld sources and methods, citing distrust in how the office handles sensitive disclosures.
 Retired Navy Rear Admiral Tim Gallaudet testified the same year that DoD's lack of transparency is itself the story.

-AARO Director Dr. John Kosloski has pushed back, insisting the office has unique congressional authority to access all UAP information — historic or current.
-But that authority only matters if the programs it's trying to access are disclosed to them in the first place.
+Former AARO Director Dr. Sean Kirkpatrick has pushed back, insisting the office has unique congressional authority to access all UAP information — historic or current.
+His successor, Dr. Jon Kosloski — who came to AARO in August 2024 after more than 20 years at the NSA in optics, computing, and crypto-mathematics — has been more measured, telling reporters at his November 2024 press briefing that some cases in the office's queue remain unexplained even to him.
+"There are interesting cases that I, with my physics and engineering background and time in the IC, I do not understand.
+And I don't know anybody else who understands them either," Kosloski said.
+But that authority and scientific rigor only matters if the programs the office is trying to access are disclosed to it in the first place.
 A loophole in the National Security Act of 1947 allows certain classified programs to avoid White House and full congressional notification entirely — meaning they may never appear on AARO's radar at all.

 The office can only investigate what it's allowed to see — and its conclusions can only ever be as complete as its access.